DataDog/dd-sdk-ios/docs/rum_collection/advanced_configuration.md

 You can use the following methods in `Datadog.Configuration.Builder` when creating the Datadog configuration to initialize the library:

 `set(endpoint: DatadogEndpoint)`
-: Sets the Datadog server endpoint where data is sent.
+: Sets the Datadog server endpoint that data is sent to.

 `set(batchSize: BatchSize)`
 : Sets the preferred size of batched data uploaded to Datadog.
 This value impacts the size and number of requests performed by the SDK (small batches mean more requests, but each will be smaller in size).
 Available values are: `.small`, `.medium` and `.large`.